elunna/nerfhack-changelog/README.md

 * assassin bugs are stronger than SLASHEM
 * athols have increased size, weight, and nutrition
 * athols are now strong, berserk, flank, and have infravision
+* barghests now have fire, cold, poison, drain, death resistance, and can swim.
+* barghests are now vulnerable to silver
+* barghests difficulty increased from 9 to 12
+* barghests get an additional 1d8 fiery claw attack; their existing 2d6 bite attack now drains life.
+* blinking eyes also get a passive blink that teleports attackers
+* bloodworms get a drain life bite instead of poison bite
 * byahkees were recolored to yellow
 * cerastes buffs: 2 poison bites, poison res, higher difficulty.
 * rats are the same as Vanilla's rabid rats.
 They always spawn rabid.